 This homemade tomato ketchup will make you wonder why you ever bought a ketchup bottle from the store!
 Made with fresh tomatoes, and without any preservatives, it is delicious, healthy, and super easy to make.

 Tomato ketchup is quite a staple in most kitchen pantries.
-Every snack needs to be served with green chutney and tomato sauce.
-No ketchup is better than this homemade tomato ketchup made with fresh tomatoes.
+In our home, every snack needs to be served with green chutney and/or tomato sauce and no ketchup is better than mom’s homemade tomato ketchup made with fresh tomatoes.

 In India, we often use the term ketchup and sauce interchangeably.
 When we say tomato sauce, 90% of the time it means tomato ketchup, while in a more Continental region, tomato sauce will mostly mean pasta sauce.
 This is the Indian style tomato ketchup recipe without preservatives.
 I call it Indian style, because I season it with a little homemade garam masala that really adds a kick to the ketchup.
 We we love to spread it in our sandwiches, dunk our parathas or samosas in, and I also add it to my tawa pulao!
 In fact, no kids menu is complete without tomato ketchup.

 But the sad part is that most kids think that ketchup comes out of the bottle we buy at the supermarket.
 “But ketchup comes from the shop!” is what my 10-year-old niece had said when I was asking my mom for her tomato ketchup recipe.
 The idea that ketchup can be made with fresh tomatoes at home, is very alien.
 And it’s not their fault because this is what mostly happens.
 Everything is so readily available in the market now that it is easy to just put that bottle of tomato ketchup in the shopping basket.

 How to make tomato sauce from fresh tomatoes?